-IFMX_CPM_MAX_CONNECTIONS lets you specify the maximum number of physical connections that the DataSource object can obtain from the server, excluding those returned to the server.
+IFMX\CPM\MAX\CONNECTIONS lets you specify the maximum number of simultaneous physical connections that the DataSource object can have with the server.

 The value -1 specifies an unlimited number.
 The default is -1.

 To obtain the value, call getIfxCPMMaxConnections().